apache/beam-site/src/documentation/sdks/euphoria.md

 One should not mix different instances of `BeamFlow` when wrapping/unwrapping `PCollections`.

 ### Inputs and Outputs
-Input data can supplied through Beams IO into `PCollection`, the same way as in Beam, and latter wrapped by `BeamFlow` into `Dataset`.
+Input data can supplied through Beams IO into `PCollection`, the same way as in Beam, and and wrapped by `BeamFlow` into `Dataset` later on.

 ```java
 PCollection<String> input =